NewJhez01/NewJhez01/README.md

 Backend engineer at Giffits (ex-Check24).
 I like code I can reason about.
 Tech I work with:
 - Go
 - React
 - Vue
 - PHP
-     - AWS
 - Docker

 What I believe: